-The present value of each NEO's SERP pension benefit as of December 31, 2018, is shown in the Pension Benefits table on page 53.
-The 2018 increase in the SERP II pension benefit value for each NEO is included in column (f) of the Summary Compensation Table on page 47.
+The present value of eligible NEO's SERP pension benefit as of December 31, 2019, is shown in the Pension Benefits table on page 51.
+The 2019 increase in the SERP II pension benefit value for each eligible NEO is included in column (g) of the Summary Compensation Table on page 45.

-Each NEO has elected a date when his or her SERP retirement benefit payments will commence and has elected the form of benefit payment.
+Each eligible NEO has elected a date when his or her SERP retirement benefit payments will commence and has elected the form of benefit payment.
 The normal form of payment for SERP II is a 15-year annuity.
 The optional forms of payment for SERP II benefits are a life annuity or a lump sum, each of which is actuarially equivalent to the normal form of payment.

 SERP II benefits vest and become payable only if the NEO (i) retires after reaching age 50 with 10 years of service, (ii) becomes disabled after reaching age 50 with 10 years of service, or (iii) reaches age 50 after becoming disabled with 10 years of service.
-Vested SERP II benefit payments commence upon the earlier of retirement or disability, or if a disability occurs prior to vesting, the earlier of attaining age 65 or the date of death.
+Vested SERP II benefit payments commence upon the earlier of retirement or disability, or, if a disability occurs prior to vesting, the earlier of attaining age 65 or the date of death.
 Payment of the SERP II benefits accrued after December 31, 2004 would be accelerated and paid as a lump sum upon a termination of employment in connection with a change in control.

 In all other respects, the eligibility requirements for SERP retirement benefits and the calculation of SERP early retirement benefits are the same as Retirement Plan A's eligibility requirements and early retirement benefits discussed above.
-As of December 31, 2018, all NEOs have vested SERP retirement benefits.